st1vms/unofficial-claude-api/README.md

 ### Changing Claude model

-In case you have accounts that are unable to migrate to latest model, you can override the `model_name` string parameter of `ClaudeAPIClient` constructor.
+In case you'd like to change the model used, or you do have accounts that are unable to migrate to latest model, you can override the `model_name` string parameter of `ClaudeAPIClient` constructor like so:

 ```py
 from claude_api.client import ClaudeAPIClient